scoutpred/WarframeMarketPrimePlanner/README.md

 -Faster fetching of data, especially those in bulk.

 -Some QoL.
-Could use your suggestions! :)
+Could use your suggestions or just fork it out.
+Be sure to credit me on that.
+That's all I ask for! :)

 That's about it.
 This is a hobby project made in times of my unemployment to improve my portfolio.

+WF.Market API documentation: https://warframe.market/api_docs